 The Speaker Driver/Transducer

 The speaker driver(s) is the most important element in loudspeaker and monitor design.
-It is the transducer component responsible for converting audio signals (electrical energy) into sound waves (mechanical wave energy).
+The transducer component is responsible for converting audio signals (electrical energy) into sound waves (mechanical wave energy).

 The alternating current of the audio signal causes the speaker cone/diaphragm to oscillate back and forth and produce sound waves that mimic the waveform of the audio.